ekhmoi/what-appears/1_chapters/03-working-with-difficulty/01-what-difficult-feelings-point-to.md

-## Chapter 1 - What Difficult Feelings Point To
+## What Difficult Feelings Point To

 Difficult feelings can look like enemies: